reactabular/table-resolver/README.md

 The `byFunction` resolver accepts a path from where to look for a resolving function.
 It could be `column.cell.resolve` for example and you can use a nested definition for getting it from your column definition.

 Instead of replacing the original value, `byFunction` generates `_<property>` kind of field to the resulting rows.
-Other functionality of Reactabular can use this hint and use the underscore field for user facing portions while using actual values for logic that relies on that.
+This sort of implicit rule is useful for other functionality as it can rely on the same convention.

 ## Column Resolvers